basile-bron/Title-clickbait-detection/README.md

 new version using word embeding and LSTM average validation accuracy is arround 75%

-pretty promising model so far
-still in progress
+pretty promising model so far, but still in progress